 - Pour flour into a skillet and toast over medium heat until golden brown and nutty, 6 to 8 minutes, stirring occasionally.
 Remove from heat and set aside.

 - Place butter into a large pot and melt over medium-high heat.
 Add Andouille and brown for 5 minutes.
-Remove from heat.
+Remove from heat using a slotted spoon.

 - Add onion, celery and bell peppers and sauté for 4 to 5 minutes.
 Season with salt and pepper.
-Add garlic oregano, thyme, and spice-blend and continue to sauté for 2 minutes.
+Remove with a slotted spoon.

-- Stir in toasted flour and continue to stir until no lumps remain.
-Cook flour mixture for 4 to 5 minutes or until flour has browned slightly more.
-Add stock, while stirring to prevent lumps from forming.
-Add bay leaves.
+- Stir toasted flour into pot and continue to stir until no lumps remain.
+Cook flour mixture for 4 to 5 minutes or until flour has browned even more and there's a nutty smell.

 - Remove cover and stir in corn, shrimp, chicken, and okra.
 Raise heat up to medium and cook for about 5 minutes or until shrimp have just cooked through.
-Adjust seasonings.
+Adjust seasonings as needed.

 - Serve gumbo over rice, topped with chopped cilantro and a sprinkle of gumbo file, if using.